oiraqi/academix/README.md

 *Student*: Dear Advisor, I would like to stop by to get my course pre-registration form signed. *Advisor*: OK, but did you prepare/update your degree plan? *Student*: I have submitted it last semester as an Excel file.
 It hasn't changed since. *Advisor*: I can't find it, please send it again.
 Also, remind me about the program you're enrolled in and your minor, as well as your overall performance so far.

+*VPAA*: Dear colleagues, I am delighted to announce the launching of yet another software, dedicated to Quality Assurance.
+You will receive instructions explaining how to copy your sections from the LMS to the new Quality Assurance software.

 ## Academix High-level Design Principles
 - Single Source of Truth
 - Infinite eXpansion